 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.30 May 2016 Back to results
+They are based on our understanding of legislation at the date of publication.20 May 2020 Back to results

 Legislation allows an employer to postpone the automatic enrolment of workers at specific dates.
 For an employer with a staging date, postponement can take place on:

-- assessing the worker’s category at the employer’s staging date (for workers in the employment at that date), or
+- the employer’s staging date, for workers in employment at that date, or

-- at the date the worker joins the employment (for workers not in the employment at the staging date), or
+- the date the worker is first employed by the employer (for workers not employed at the employer’s staging date), or

 It’s important to note that a jobholder who is not an active member of a qualifying scheme can opt in, and an entitled worker can choose to join a registered pension scheme, at any point during the waiting period.

-Where assessment for automatic enrolment is postponed for a worker, either at the employer’s staging date or when they start employment after the staging date, the employer doesn’t have to check whether the worker is eligible for automatic enrolment before issuing the postponement notice.
+Where assessment for automatic enrolment is postponed for a worker, the employer doesn’t have to check whether the worker is eligible for automatic enrolment before issuing the postponement notice.